pettybown/assignment-4/README.md

             return null;
         }
 ```
-Description: This function retrieves the key associated with a specific value in the hash table.
-It iterates over all the chains in the hash table and checks if any HashNode's value matches the given value

 ### Function: printBucketSizes
+Description: This function shows amount of elements in each bucket

 ```java
 public void printBucketSizes() {
         for (int i = 0; i < M; i++) {